-Anne Mullens is health care consultant, former journalist, author and editor who lives in Victoria, British Columbia.
+Anne Mullens is health care consultant, freelance health writer, author and editor who lives in Victoria, British Columbia.

 She is now the founder and owner of Santé Communications Group, a full-service communications and media relations company in Victoria BC whose major clients include the Specialist Services Committee, a joint committee of government and doctors.
 You can see more about Santé at www.santecomgroup.ca

 From 2009 to April 2013 she was the Managing Editor of Victoria Boulevard Magazine.
-She continues to write for the European editions of Reader's Digest and for travel and lifestyle magazines as a sideline.
+She continues to write for the European editions of Reader's Digest and for travel and lifestyle magazines, specializing in health and wellness.

 Anne has won more than a dozen Canadian awards for her writing.
 She has also written two critically acclaimed books, Missed Conceptions (1990) and Timely Death (1996), which won the Edna Staebler Award for Creative Non-Fiction.
 One of Anne's award-winning magazine pieces was recently selected as part of a Canadian anthology of exemplary feature writing depicting compelling storytelling with "clarity of purpose, meticulous reporting and evocative, crystal-clear writing."

 Throughout her 30-year career she has specialized in complex medical and scientific feature writing, but loves to do travel, food and recreation features on the side.
 Her travel writing has appeared in Boulevard, British Columbia Magazine, The Globe and Mail, La Vie Claire, Alaska Airlines Magazine and the Vancouver Sun and Victoria Times Colonist.
 She was a frequent contributor to the Seattle P.I.'s travel section, specializing in outdoor adventures in the Pacific Northwest until the newspaper closed in winter 2009.